![]() |

 Wild mammal biomass is 30 Bkg and human biomass is 360 Bkg.

-Land is far cheaper in Brazil than Iowa.
-Land is 1/5 of the cost in Brazil and 1/2 the cost in Iowa.
+Land is cheaper in Brazil than Iowa.
+In Iowa, land is 1/2 the overall cost and in Brazil it's 1/4.

 Iowa pays less for fertilizer than Brazil, but they pay more for seeds.